esp-rs/espup/README.md

 espup install
 # Unix
 . $HOME/export-esp.sh
-# Windows does not requiere sourcing any file
+# Windows does not require sourcing any file
 ```

 > **Warning**